How to Visit Cenote Dos Ojos: The “Two-Eyed” Wonder of Tulum

 Where is Cenote Dos Ojos, Tulum?

-The “Two Eyes” Cenote is on the road between Tulum and Playa del Carmen, in the Dos Ojos Park which also houses Cenote Jaguar, Cenote Nicte Ha, Cenote El Pit, and Cenote Los Monos.
+This park is also home to other cenotes such as Cenote Jaguar, Cenote Nicte Ha, Cenote El Pit, and Cenote Los Monos.

 Getting to the Cenote Park

-If you’re getting a taxi or planning on renting a car, the drive takes around 20 minutes from Tulum and 35 minutes from Playa del Carmen on Federal Highway 307.
-Parking is free.
+If you plan to take a taxi or rent a car, the drive to Dos Ojos Park takes approximately 15 minutes from Tulum and 25 minutes from Playa del Carmen along Federal Highway 307.
+Parking is complimentary.

 Diving in Cenote dos Ojos

-It is part of Sac Actun, the largest flooded cave in the world (almost 370 km!).
+It is part of Sac Actun, the biggest water-filled sinkhole in the world (almost 360 km!).

-There are 2 diving routes in Cenote Dos Ojos: Barbie and Cueva del Murcielago (bat cave).
+There are two primary diving routes in Cenote Dos Ojos: Barbie and Cueva del Murciélago.

 Important: